extraorange/robotframework-chromefortesting/README.md

 ![Version](https://img.shields.io/badge/version-0.4-%2392C444) ![Made in Ukraine](https://img.shields.io/badge/made_in_Ukraine-%23AF1717)

-A minimalistic tool for seamless setup of Chrome for Testing (CfT) in adn within Robot Framework.
+A minimalistic tool for seamless setup of Chrome for Testing (CfT) in and within Robot Framework.

 For detailed information on CfT, refer to the official CfT documentation:

 - [Chrome for Testing Documentation](https://developer.chrome.com/blog/chrome-for-testing/)